jackparmer/file-fabric/README.md

 ### ```fileViewer.selectAllItems( state )```
 Select or deselect all rows  <br />
 Set __state__ to true to select all rows; false to deselect rows, defaults to true

+## License

+This software is released under the MIT license